The Rottweiler German Shepherd mix is a powerful, headstrong alpha male dog. This breed is not for beginners but instead experienced dog owners.

 Exercise and Activity

 The German Shepherd Rottweiler Mix is a very active dog.
-For the happiest, healthiest, best-balanced sheprottie, be ready for long periods of being active, running, walking, playing fetch and of course training and socialization.
+For the happiest, healthiest, best-balanced sheprottie, be ready for long periods of being activity!
+Running, walking, playing fetch and of course training and socialization, your puppy will most likely consume your every day to day life.

-The time and effort to train your dog is absolutely worth the time, energy and effort.
+The time and effort to train your dog is absolutely worth your time, energy and effort!
 Consider the awesome feeling of owning a newly trained and mature Sheprottie.

 Your dog needs you to lead.
 Training is bonding.